2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/radmin/configure-view/index.md

 **View ID**
 A unique identifier for this Radmin setup.
 You will use this when linking to this view later.

-Then configure **Data to Manage**.

-Radmin supports three common patterns:
+### Data to Manage

+Configure your data source by selecting one of these patterns:

+**Content Type only**
-1. **Content Type only**: manage all items of one content type.
+Manage all items of one content type.

+**Query only**
-2. **Query only**: show data from a query result.
+Show data from a query result.

-3. **Content Type and Query**: read data from query, create new items with a selected content type.
+**Content Type and Query**
+Read data from query, create new items with a selected content type.

-Save the dialog and check the table result on the page.
+After configuring, save the dialog and check the table result on the page.

-## Next Step
+Next step:

 Continue with [](xref:Extensions.AppExtensions.By2sxc.Radmin.ConfigureTable){title="Configure Table"}.